hmEmmy/PronounsAPI/README.md

 4. Commit with a clear message.
 5. Open a pull request and describe your changes.

-Ideas like localization support, GUI toggles, or expanded gender options are always appreciated.
+Ideas like localization support or GUI toggles are always appreciated.

 ## Author